 You must follow all safety guidelines:

 - The state of Mississippi takes motorcycle safety seriously.
 In fact, if a person purchases a motorcycle from a retailer, Mississippi law requires that $50 of the amount paid for the bike goes to the Mississippi Trauma Care Systems Fund.

 - Mississippi requires riders to know and follow the safety guidelines in the Motorcycle Safety Foundation’s Motorcycle Operator Manual.

-Want to read further about how to avoid a motorcycle accident?
+Want to read further about how to avoid an accident?
 Check out this article from Ride Apart about common causes of motorcycle accidents and how to avoid them.
-If you have been the victim of a negligent driver in a motorcycle accident in Mississippi, our experienced accident attorneys can evaluate your case, talk to witnesses and aggressively fight for the maximum compensation you may deserve.
+If you have been the victim of a negligent driver in an accident in Mississippi, our experienced accident attorneys can evaluate your case, talk to witnesses and aggressively fight for the maximum compensation you may deserve.
 We serve clients in the Gulfport, Hattiesburg, and Pascagoula metropolitan areas.